kirinse/mitsuba/readme.md

 At the moment a full imageboard engine with posting and administration is considered out of scope, however if you are interested in working on that, you should make an issue to discuss it.

+# Thanks

+I would like to thank the original developer behind the project.